 Delta Community Credit Union vs. Georgia’s Own Credit Union

-One difference between banks and credit unions is that you have to qualify for credit union membership.
-For those who do, Delta Community Credit Union is a solid choice for full service banking.
-You can have all your accounts in one place and even get financial planning advice.
+Delta Community Credit Union is a solid choice for full-service banking if you qualify to be a member.
+You can have all of your accounts in one place and even get financial planning advice.
 You also get fee-free accounts and very good interest rates.
-The teen and student accounts are a good way to help your teenaged children learn how to manage money.
+The teen and student accounts are a good way to help your teenage children learn how to manage money.

-Delta Community Credit Union FAQHere are answers to some of Delta Community Credit Union's more commonly asked questions.
+Delta Community Credit Union FAQHere are answers to some of the more commonly asked questions about Delta Community Credit Union.

 - Is Delta Community Credit Union affiliated with Delta Air Lines?